Anikets08/facekyc/README.md

-# Face KYC Library
+# Face KYC Application

-A Flutter library for implementing face detection and KYC (Know Your Customer) functionality in mobile applications.
-This library provides components for real-time face detection, camera handling, and face validation.
+A Flutter Application for implementing face detection and KYC (Know Your Customer) functionality.

 ## Components